Architecture, Landscape Architecture, and Urban Planning

 Questions about these requirements?
 See the contact info at the bottom of the page.

-Two years of full-time study while registered in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences are required.
+Two years of full-time study while registered in the Harvard Kenneth C. Griffin Graduate School of Arts and Sciences (Harvard Griffin GSAS) are required.

 Program of Study

-Course information for most courses at Harvard (including both the Faculty of Arts and Sciences and the Graduate School of Design) may now be found in the my.harvard Course Listings.
+Course information for most courses at Harvard (including both the Faculty of Arts and Sciences and the Graduate School of Design) is available in the my.harvard Course Listings.
 The Cross Registration catalog is a helpful resource for courses at other Harvard professional schools.

 - General Knowledge of the Field: Field has two meanings in architecture, landscape architecture, and urban planning.
 It can refer to the professional domain to which the student’s research is related.
 More importantly, it refers to the academic domain chosen by the student.
 Regarding the first meaning, the PhD is an academic degree, but PhD holders in our fields may be interacting with professionals.
 In fact, many may elect to teach in professional schools.
 Therefore, in addition to academic requirements, it is advised that PhD students be generally knowledgeable of the basic skills of the respective design professions.
 As for the second meaning, doctoral research is necessarily in conversation with other research.
 Doctoral students must acquire a good knowledge of the disciplinary environment in which they plan to insert themselves as scholars.